Code-Institute-Submissions/MS2-9/README.md

 8. Upload folder or files

-### How to run code from my First Milestone Project by cloning in Github to Gitpod:
+### How to run code from my MS2 by cloning in Github to Gitpod:

 1. Go to [GitHub.com](https://github.com/)